Stop paying your jQuery tax

 It is worth mentioning that if you move your scripts to the footer, you may not need the heavyweight jQuery.ready.
 At that time the DOM is loaded and you can often safely perform your initalizations.

-David_Murdoch about 12 years ago
+David_Murdoch almost 13 years ago

 David_Murdoch